- “The bridge” helps us consider what an archetypal position means for a brand’s visuals.

 To illustrate how we answer this question—and as an homage to our favorite archetype branding book—allow us to present the bridge portion of recent archetype presentations for two of the most essential archetypes: The Hero and the Outlaw.

 In narrative film and literature, the Hero archetype is ubiquitous.
 However, for our most recent bridge presentation involving a Hero brand, we drew inspiration from a less obvious but equally powerful domain of inspiration: sports.

 It’s no surprise that sports are a relatable and powerful domain of heroic feats.
 From the way we lionize athletes to the way we pay them, athletes are some of our society’s favorite heroes.

 Nowhere is the Hero archetype more evident, prevalent, and effective than in college football.
 Check out the Instagram accounts of two of the preeminent college programs: Texas and Alabama.
-Each page represents a veritable smorgasborg of heroic imagery—they’re literally trying to out-hero one another.
-We’ve assembled a moodboard of selects below to demonstrate:
+Each page represents a veritable smorgasbord of heroic imagery—they’re literally trying to out-hero one another.
+We’ve assembled a mood board of selects below to demonstrate: